curv3d/curv/ideas/colour/Colour.md

 The Colour API
 --------------
+The minimum requirement for MVP is to provide colour constructors, a way to extract colour space coordinates, and a predicate.
+Everything else can be synthesized from these.

-construct a colour:
+Construct a colour:
 ```
     sRGB(vec3)
     linRGB(vec3)
     ...
 ```

-extract colour space coordinates from a colour:
+Extract colour space coordinates from a colour:
 ```
     sRGB.get col
     linRGB.get col